grillo/grillo-docs/docs/how-to/regional_eew.md

 # Create Earthquake Early-Warning System
 An EEW is a system that detects an earthquake in its early stage, evaluates its location and magnitude and issues alerts to people in the affected region.

-Creating an EEW requires relatively dense network of real-time sensors, such as a Grillo Sensor, located strategically in areas of high seismic hazard.
-Such network is usually formed by tens to hundreds of sensors that transmit data to a servers in near real-time.
+Creating an EEW requires a relatively dense network of real-time sensors, such as a Grillo Sensor, located strategically in areas of high seismic hazard.
+Such a network is usually formed by tens to hundreds of sensors that transmit data to servers in near real-time.

 Grillo has the capacity to facilitate EEW networks.
 Below we display an example workflow in Grillo Console.